-South Cliff Caravan Park is open from 1 March - 2 January (10 months).
+South Cliff Holiday Park is open from 1 March - 2 January (10 months).

 DO I NEED TO BE A RESIDENT TO PURCHASE A HOLIDAY HOME?

-South Cliff Caravan Park is not a residential park therefore you must have proof of residence before purchasing a holiday home.
+South Cliff Holiday Park is not a residential park therefore you must have proof of residence before purchasing a holiday home.

 Can I sub-let my caravan?

-Sub-letting of caravans is not permitted on South Cliff Caravan Park.
+Sub-letting of caravans is not permitted on South Cliff Holiday Park.